AdobeDocs/target-dev.en/help/dev/patterns/data-collection.md

 **Prerequisites**

-* Data layer should be ready with all the data that needs to be send to [!DNL Target].
+* Data layer should be ready with all the data that must be sent to [!DNL Target].

 **Readings**